What happens if you miss a credit card payment?

 What are the consequences of missing credit card payments?

 Other than higher interest rates, late fees and possibly facing a closed account, unpaid credit card bills and late payments may also negatively affect your credit score.
-Once all returns to normal, so will the consequences of missing payments (usually).

 Here is what you can expect if you miss a credit card payment: